KrisHedges/scone/README.md

 ### Optionally

-Install from source or Scone can be installed in your app as a standalone script.
+Scone can be installed in your app as a standalone script.

     git clone git://github.com/InkSpeck/scone.git
     cd scone